ADVICE FOR BRINGING YOUR INTERNATIONAL BRAND TO THE UAE

 LOCAL SERVICE AGENT

-Regardless of which type of set-up is chosen, and unless the foreign investor is a Gulf Cooperation Council entity (GCC), the business must secure a Local Service Agent.The LSA must be either a UAE national, or a company owned by a UAE National.
+Regardless of which type of set-up is chosen, and unless the foreign investor is a Gulf Cooperation Council entity (GCC), the business must secure a Local Service Agent.The LSA must be either a UAE national or a company owned by a UAE National.
 This party acts as an administrative representative to the investor in matters dealing with the government (i.e., securing visas, obtaining and renewing licenses and permits, etc.).

 The LSA is not involved with the day-to-day operations or management of the business.
 Likewise, they are not entitled to receive a share of profits, nor a commission, but instead are paid a fixed fee for their services and sponsorship.

-Even though the LSA has neither power nor responsibility over the business, they are nevertheless critical to its success.
+Even though the LSA has neither power nor responsibility for the business, they are nevertheless critical to its success.
 To that end, it is imperative that the foreign investor chooses an entity that is knowledgeable, credible, and reliable.

 All terms will be detailed in a Service Agent Agreement which both parties must sign in the presence of a local notary public.